DatanoiseTV/PicoADK-Firmware-Template/README.md

 This boilerplate template allows you to create standalone synthesizers, noise boxes, sample players, ..

+## Template example code notes

+The example code is a simple monophonic synthesizer which can be controlled via USB MIDI or can play a randomly generated melody.
+It requires you to solder 4 Potentiometers to the ADC0-ADC3 pins, which control wavefolding, envelope amount, filter frequency and resonance.

 ## Repository structure
 * C code is located in the src folder and contains all the low-level funtionality for the firmware incl.
 USB MIDI handling and dealing with the Audio DAC.
 * Includes for the C code are located in the include folder.